alethiagospeltruth/study/README.md

 The number one way to develop a genuine relationship with anyone is to show God's sacrificial love to them.
 >"If I speak in the tongues of men or of angels, but do not have love, I am only a resounding gong or a clanging cymbal.
 If I have the gift of prophecy and can fathom all mysteries and all knowledge, and if I have a faith that can move mountains, but do not have love, I am nothing.
 If I give all I possess to the poor and give over my body to hardship that I may boast,b but do not have love, I gain nothing." - 1 Corinthians 13: 1-2

+This can be shown in a multitude of ways.
+Helping them move, changing their breaks, just being a friend and letting them know that you are praying for them.

 ### Clearly communicate the gospel
 When  the time is right, we are to be prepared to share the gospel.
 This is actually the easiest step.
 1. People long for something more
-2. The Holy Spirit should be your guide here. `deeksha`
+2. The Holy Spirit should be your guide here. `deeksha 1`
 3. Despite what you may think, many people simply don't have a clue what it means to be a Christian `Will`
+4. Ideally at this point, they have seen your life and want what you have.

 ## The Gospel
 #### Acknowledge that you are a sinner